async-aws/aws/docs/integration/sessions.md

 ---

-A DynamoDb table needs to exist in the configured region with the given `table_name` config.
+A DynamoDb table needs to exist in the configured region with the given `table_name` option.

 The primary key of the table must be a String with key "id".
-This can be changed with the `hash_key` config.
+This can be changed with the `hash_key` option.

 The Time to live attribute of the table must be set on the "expires" attribute.
-This can be changed with the `session_lifetime_attribute` config.
+This can be changed with the `session_lifetime_attribute` option.

 ---